Umar Patek: Release

-Patek was granted an early release in August 2022 as part of Indonesia’s Independence Day celebrations, causing much anger in Australia; he only served 10 years of his 20-year service, released early for "good behaviour".
-The actual release date has not been confirmed, but Indonesian authorities claim he has been deradicalized.
-An Australian survivor who helped rescue injured people from the blast zone, Erik de Haart, vented his outrage on the Australian TV show Sunrise, comparing the execution of the Bali Nine perpetrators (who did not kill anyone) with Patek, who killed hundreds of innocent victims and devastated thousands of close friends and family by extension.
+After serving 10 years of his 20-year imprisonment, Patek was granted an early release for good behaviour in August 2022 as part of Indonesia's Independence Day celebrations, causing much anger in Australia.
+An Australian survivor who helped rescue injured people from the blast zone, Erik de Haart, expressed outrage on the Australian TV show Sunrise, reiterating Patek's role in making the explosives used in the attack.